 Before Carpal Tunnel Surgery

-Diabetics: Please, consult the health care provider that manages your diabetes for instructions if you have been instructed to fast before surgery.
+Patients with Diabetes: Please, consult the health care provider that manages your diabetes for instructions if you have been instructed to fast before surgery.

 Pre-operative Hygiene: The night before surgery, clean and trim your fingernails.
 Fingernail polish and false nails need to be removed.
 Wash with pre-surgical scrub as instructed.
-Remove all jewelry including body piercings.
+Remove all jewelry, including body piercings.

 If you have any questions regarding the forms, please contact Dr. Izadi’s office at (402) 390-4111.

-Medications you should STOP prior to surgery:
+Medications you should STOP before surgery:

-Medications you may CONTINUE prior to surgery:
+Medications you may CONTINUE before surgery: